jamespmernin/Ajax-HTTP-Intro/README.md

 ### What is a Promise?

-Think about the request we made above to giphy.
+Think about our previous API request.

 What are the possible outcomes of this request?